Nick Maton Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 4.16 team ERA ranks 12th among all league pitching staffs.
+- The Guardians have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.

-- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Guardians pitchers combine to allow 16 home runs (0.9 per game), the eighth-fewest in baseball.

-- Gaddis (0-1) gets the starting nod for the Guardians in his fourth start of the season.
-He's put together an 8.53 ERA in 12 2/3 innings pitched, with 11 strikeouts.
+- Quantrill (0-1) gets the starting nod for the Guardians in his fourth start of the season.
+He has a 5.74 ERA in 15 2/3 innings pitched, with nine strikeouts.

-- In his most recent time out on Tuesday against the New York Yankees, the righty went three innings, allowing eight earned runs while surrendering eight hits.
+- The righty last pitched on Friday against the Washington Nationals, when he went six innings, allowing three earned runs while giving up six hits.

-- In three games this season, the 25-year-old has put up an ERA of 8.53, with 7.8 strikeouts per nine innings.
-Opponents are batting .275 against him.
+- The 28-year-old has put together a 5.74 ERA and 5.2 strikeouts per nine innings across three games this season, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.